DOI-ONRR/doi-extractives-data/src/markdown/downloads/disbursements-by-month.md

 <custom-link to="/downloads/" className="breadcrumb link-charlie">Downloads</custom-link> /
 # Disbursements by month

 > Revenue collected from extraction of natural resources on federal and Native American lands is distributed to various legislated funds, local governments, and federal agencies.
 This process is called disbursement.
-We have disbursements data by month from October 2018 through the most recent month .
+We have disbursements data by month from October 2018 through the most recent month.

 Download disbursement by month data: